-In 1955, Fitzgerald began recording for Granz's newly created Verve Records.
-She made some of her most popular albums for Verve, starting out with 1956's Ella Fitzgerald Sings the Cole Porter Song Book.
-Two years later, Fitzgerald picked up her first two Grammy Awards for two later songbook projects—Ella Fitzgerald Sings the Duke Ellington Song Book and Ella Fitagerald Sings the Irving Berlin Song Book.
-She actually worked directly with Ellington on that album.
+In 1956, Fitzgerald began recording for the newly created Verve.
+She made some of her most popular albums for the label, starting out with 1956's Ella Fitzgerald Sings the Cole Porter Song Book.
+At the very first Grammy Awards in 1958, Fitzgerald picked up her first two Grammys—and made history as the first African-American woman to win the award—for best individual jazz performance and best female vocal performance for the two songbook projects Ella Fitzgerald Sings the Duke Ellington Song Book and Ella Fitzgerald Sings the Irving Berlin Song Book, respectively.
+(She worked directly with Ellington on the former album.)

-By the 1980s, Fitzgerald began to experience health problems.
-She had heart surgery in 1986 and then discovered she had diabetes.
+By the 1980s, Fitzgerald experienced serious health problems.
+She had heart surgery in 1986 and had been suffering from diabetes.
 The disease left her blind, and she had both legs amputated in 1994.
 She made her last recording in 1989 and her last public performance in 1991 at New York's Carnegie Hall.
 Ella Fitzgerald died on June 15, 1996, at her home in Beverly Hills.

 In all, Fitzgerald recorded more than 200 albums and some 2,000 songs in her lifetime.
 Her total record sales exceeded 40 million.
 Her many accolades included 13 Grammy Awards, the NAACP Image Award for Lifetime Achievement and the Presidential Medal of Freedom.

-Since her passing, Fitzgerald has been honored and remembered in so many ways.
+Since her passing, Fitzgerald has been honored and remembered in many ways.
 The United States Postal Service honored the late singer with an Ella Fitzgerald commemorative stamp celebrating the 90th anniversary of her birth.
-That same year, the tribute album We All Ella featured such artists as Gladys Knight, Etta James and Queen Latifah performing some of Fitzgerald's classic songs.
+That same year, the tribute album We All Love Ella: Celebrating the First Lady of Song featured such artists as Gladys Knight, Etta James and Queen Latifah performing some of Fitzgerald's classics.